 I'm referring to IBM's DS series and Hitachi Data Systems' TagmaStore.
 Common threads run through both architectures: the primacy of software, the ability to concatenate arrays--even disparate ones--and the beginnings of a client/server architecture in storage.

 The primacy of software is the most compelling trend in storage array design.
 Compare EMC's February 2003 launch of the DMX to TagmaStore and the DS series, and you'll see what I mean.
 DMX was about high-performance switching.
-TagmaStore promises a true network storage controller, and
+TagmaStore promises a true network storage controller, and DS extends that with the potential to run not only volume management, but nearly any relevant application within the array in a much more manageable way.
+In this vision, volume management will grow into virtualization, replication into automatically scheduled migration and so on.

 Part and parcel of this move is the wholesale borrowing of established concepts from the computing server world, notably client/server and partitioning.
 In some ways, TagmaStore sets up one array to be a "server" to other storage clients--i.e., the other arrays that will use TagmaStore as a virtual storage controller.
 With the DS series, IBM is applying partitioning with its new multicore processors--a technology that will feature heavily in future general-purpose servers--to figure out how to scale apps in a multi-array network.